phantomVK/phantomvk.github.io/_drafts/2018-08-09-CopyOnWriteArrayList.markdown

     return indexOf(o, elements, 0, elements.length) >= 0;
 }

-/**
- * static version of indexOf, to allow repeated calls without
- * needing to re-acquire array each time.
- * @param o element to search for
- * @param elements the array
- * @param index first index to search
- * @param fence one past last index to search
- * @return index of element, or -1 if absent
- */
 private static int indexOf(Object o, Object[] elements,
                            int index, int fence) {
     if (o == null) { // 查找的实例为null